xenify-io/litepaper/README.md

 ## 🚀 XNF Buybacks

-- 10% of ETH acquired from the daily auctions will be utilised to purchase XNF and given as veXNF rewards (with a 1-year lock) to those who recycled their ETH during a cycle.
+- 10% of the ETH collected from the daily auctions will be used to purchase XNF and given as veXNF rewards (with a 1-year lock) to individuals who recycled their ETH during a given cycle.

-- 20% of ETH (representing half of the 40% XNF-WETH POL allocation) is used to acquire XNF and subsequently added to the protocols full-range liquidity on Uniswap V3.
+- 20% of the ETH collected from the daily auctions will be automatically used to acquire XNF, which will then be added to the protocol’s full-range XNF-WETH liquidity pool on Uniswap V3.

-- 45% of ETH (amounting to half of the 90% XNF-WETH POL allocation) is used to acquire XNF and subsequently added to the protocols full-range liquidity sourced from recycled ETH.
+- 45% of the recycled ETH will be automatically used to acquire XNF, which will then be added to the protocol’s full-range XNF-WETH liquidity pool on Uniswap V3.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## 🌊 XNF Liquidity

-- 40% of ETH acquired from the daily auctions will be directed towards XNF-WETH protocol-owned liquidity provisioning.
+- 40% of the ETH collected from the daily auctions will be directed towards XNF-WETH protocol-owned liquidity provisioning.

-- 90% of recycled ETH will be directed towards XNF-WETH protocol-owned liquidity provisioning.
+- 90% of the recycled ETH will be directed towards XNF-WETH protocol-owned liquidity provisioning.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)